apache/maven-site/content/markdown/maven-ci-friendly.md

-  If you like to install or deploy artifacts by using the above setup you **have to use** the [flatten-maven-plugin][flatten-maven-plugin] otherwise you will install/deploy artifacts in your repository which will not be cosumable by older Maven versions.
+  If you like to install or deploy artifacts by using the above setup you **have to use** the [flatten-maven-plugin][flatten-maven-plugin] otherwise you will install/deploy artifacts in your repository which will not be cosumable by Maven anymore.
 Such kind of setup will look like this: